ramadawn/Convert-Image-to-String-Library/README.md

 The purpose of this Module is to allow users to convert image files to fully custom string outputs.

+**Note: not all features for this fuction have been implemented yet.
+See Implemented.txt for a list of useable features**

 # Convert Image to String Module

 ** Function name = its() (Image To String)